-Every day a procession around the historic Grand Hotel grounds starts in the hotel lobby at approximately 3:45 p.m. and concludes with the firing of the cannon at Cannon Park.
+Every day a procession around the historic Grand Hotel grounds starts in the hotel lobby and concludes with the firing of the cannon at approximately 4:00 p.m.
 We hope you will join our Grand Salute to the Military.